gitdev-bash/piduck/README.md

 Piduck is a program with which you can easily use your Raspberry Pi Zero as a USB HID keyboard.
 It uses the scripting language [Ducky-Script-v1].

 The Project is in Beta and help is needed.
-The function `REPEAT`, `FN` and other special character and keys are missing.
 For now, only the US keyboard layout is available.

 ## Contributions
 All contributions are welcome!